wedogo/email/README.md

  - Only creation of messages and exporting them to bytes or writer
  - Sending (with smtp or other method) is explicitly not in scope.
 It might come later in another (sub)-package

+### Target example cases
+ - Send a text email to the linux kernel mailing list with patch as inline attachment
+ - Send a registration email in both html and text
+ - Send an email with pictures "inline"
+ - Send an email with pictures as attachments

 # Other Go email packages
 This is a list of other Go packages that aim to do similar things.
 Some of these are used for inspiration.
 Any critism mentioned with the package is just meant as a warning to self to avoid similar pitfalls.